 Where to stay

 Across Varanger there are a wide variety of accommodation choices.
-For example you can choose to stay at a hotel with a great view on the Barent sea or spend a few nights in a small cabin in the Arctic tundra.
+For example you can choose to stay at a hotel with a great view of the Barents sea or spend a few nights in a small cabin in the Arctic tundra.
 Take a look at the map above for some of the many possibilities.
-Below is a couple of video blogs from accomodation companies we have worked with in Varanger.
+Below are a couple of video blogs from accomodation companies we have worked with in Varanger.
 There are many more to choose from and we will keep updating with new video blogs soon.
 We hope these vlogs give you a sense of the places you can stay.
 More to come in this section soon!

 How to get there

 What to do

 Have a look at the different possibilities provided across Varanger and find out what you can do there.
 Various museums presenting the history of Varanger but also activities offered by different organisations or people are listed in the following.
 This too is by no means a complete list of what is on offer in Varanger, but rather a start and a short intro to some of the possibilities.
 More to come soon...